Deep sequence models tend to memorize geometrically; it is unclear why: Implicit in-weights reasoning is learned

+\begin{explanationbox} \begin{subdefinition}\textbf{(Global geometric parametric memory)} We say that a deep sequence model $f$ has memorized a graph $\graph = (\vertices, \edges)$ geometrically if for any pairs of vertices $u$ and $v$, the logit $f(u)[v]$ reflects some notion of multi-hop closeness in $\graph$.
+At its simplest, this can be abstracted as $f(u)[v] = \embeddinggeom(u)\cdot\embeddinggeom(v)$, where $\embeddinggeom$ reflects some graph embedding of the vertices.
+A fuller definition is in \S\ref{sec:extended-def}. \end{subdefinition} \end{explanationbox}

-\textbf{The resolution.} One can view the two parametric memories of \cref{hyp:associative,hyp:global-geometric-memory} as two competing data structures, both representable by a deep sequence model, each yielding its own learning complexity of the hardest token (much like how a heap or an array would yield different search complexities).
-The local associative memory is analogous to a linked list: for the first token, this would incur a (benign) $\pathlength$-hop lookahead step but \textit{learning} this incurs an exponential cost.
-The geometric memory is powerful in that it reduces this learning complexity all the way to $\Theta(1)$.
-For instance, we may expect that the embeddings of all nodes in path $i$ are clustered tightly around a unique path vector $\pathembedding_i$.
+\looseness=-1 \textbf{The resolution.} We view the two parametric memories of \cref{hyp:associative,hyp:global-geometric-memory} as two competing data structures, \ifarxiv both representable by a deep sequence model, \fi each yielding its own learning complexity\ifarxiv{ }(much like how a heap or an array would yield different search complexities). \else.
+While the associative memory may incur an $\exp(\pathlength)$ cost to learn an $\pathlength$-hop lookahead, the geometric memory is powerful enough to drive this down to $\Theta(1)$. \fi Suppose the embeddings of all nodes in path $i$ are clustered tightly around a unique path vector $\pathembedding_i$.
 In this data structure, learning the first token given the leaf node is a one-hop task: simply find a one-hop neighbor of the central node that is best-aligned with $\embeddinggeom(\leaf^{(i)})$.
-Such a structure indeed materializes in our massive graphs:
+A similar structure indeed materializes both in our massive graphs and in tiny graphs; this geometry turns out to be fundamental to any gradient-descent-trained deep sequence model and not specific to attention or residual connections: